 Step-by-step guide on how to plan a trip to England, Ireland and Scotland

-01. Research the best places to see in the United Kingdom
+01. Research the best way to see England, Scotland and Ireland

-The first thing you need to do in order to organize your trip between Great Britain’s islands is to decide which cities you want to explore during your vacation.
-In order to do that, we recommend you to inspire yourself with:
+The first thing you need to do to organize your trip between Great Britain’s islands is to decide which cities you want to explore during your vacation.
+In order to do that, we recommend you inspire yourself with:

 - Lonely Planet Guides: these world-famous guides are a great place to start when trying to decide the best places to visit in the United Kingdom, and an excellent way to understand more how you can move around each place.
 You can buy Ireland, Scotland and England guides at Amazon for an estimated price of $15 USD.

-- Travel Blogs: it is impossible to name all of them because you can find a thousand of travel blogs covering these destinations but a good place to start is to check The Blonde Abroad, specialized in solo female travel, or Hand Luggage Only, two guys based in the UK who blog about traveling light.
+- Travel Blogs: it is impossible to name all of them because you can find a thousand travel blogs covering these destinations but a good place to start is to check The Blonde Abroad, which specialized in solo female travel, or Hand Luggage Only, two guys based in the UK who blog about travelling light.